hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

    #### iOS (iPhone/iPad)

-   First, send both `vpnca.cer` and `vpnclient.p12` to yourself as email attachments, then click to import them one by one as iOS profiles in the iOS Mail app.
-Alternatively, host the files on a secure website of yours, then download and import them in Mobile Safari.
+   First, securely transfer both `vpnca.cer` and `vpnclient.p12` to your iOS device, then import them one by one as iOS profiles.
+To transfer the files, you may use AirDrop.
+Alternatively, host the files on a secure website of yours, then download and import in Mobile Safari.
 When finished, check to make sure both `vpnclient` and `IKEv2 VPN CA` are listed under Settings -> General -> Profiles.

    1. Go to Settings -> General -> VPN.
    1. Tap **Add VPN Configuration...**.